 Everyone should try apple picking.
 An apple fresh from the tree has a crispness and a complexity in flavor that you never find in a supermarket.
 And many apple orchards offer varieties of fruit that you’d seldom encounter in the city.
 Besides, orchards are beautiful places.
 Muddy (Wear those rubber boots!) and full of farm smells, but gorgeous all the same.

-Here are seven farms within three hours of Seattle that give you a chance to pick your own apples.
+Here are seven farms within three hours of Seattle that allow you to pick your own apples.
 A couple have a harvest window that lasts only a day or a weekend.
 Others have a range of varieties that keep them open until October.

 Bailey Farm